Kuuuube/Artisan_Stock_Checker/basic_script.md

 Python 3: [Download link](https://www.python.org/downloads/)

-Python `requests` module: To install, enter the following commands in cmd or a terminal:
+Python `requests` module: To install, enter the following command in cmd or a terminal:

 ```
 pip install requests